telerik/blazor-ui/form/remote-validation/readme.md

 In this sample, the WebAPI backend does not allow the user to leave the Description field empty if **Defense** classification is selected.
 In the other cases, the Description field is not required.

-The example shows how you can throw exceptions in the WebAPI backend with meaningful information, send those meaningful instructions/errors to the client where they can bubble up and be shown to the user.
+The example shows how you can throw exceptions in the WebAPI backend with meaningful information, send instructions/errors to the client where they can bubble up and be shown to the user.

 The core concept is to return a status code higher than 400 to indicate an error, and to ensure the messages are meaningful to the human that will read them.